sanboxrunner/gml-support/README.md

 ## Dependencies

-This plug-in requires the [`vscode-icons`](https://github.com/vscode-icons/vscode-icons) and [`Shader languages support for VS Code`](https://github.com/stef-levesque/vscode-shader), these plug-ins will be installed automatically in this installation.
+This extension requires the [`vscode-icons`](https://github.com/vscode-icons/vscode-icons) and [`Shader languages support for VS Code`](https://github.com/stef-levesque/vscode-shader), these extension will be installed automatically in this installation.

 ## Tasks